NoobyNull/Digital-Workshop/docs/DWW_FORMAT_SPECIFICATION.md

-# DWW (Digital Wood Works) Format Specification
+# PJT Project Archive (PJCT) Format Specification

 ## Overview

-DWW is a custom archive format designed for Digital Workshop to export and share projects with integrity verification.
-It combines the portability of ZIP archives with JSON metadata and cryptographic hash verification.
+PJT project files (.pjt) are Digital Workshop's native project archive.
+They combine the portability of ZIP archives with JSON metadata and cryptographic hash verification so entire projects can be exported and shared safely.

 ## File Structure

-A DWW file is a ZIP archive with the following structure:
+A PJT file is a ZIP archive with the following structure:

 ```
-project.dww
+project.pjt
 ├── manifest.json                    # Project metadata and file listing
 ├── integrity.json                   # Hash verification data with salt
 ├── files/                           # Directory containing all project files